 - Why should you go for this CQF exam?

 - Pros and cons of the CQF program

 - Is CQF certification right for you to become employable

 Here’s the graphical representation of the same.
-From the below picture, you would get the idea how CQF course is being designed.
+From the below picture, you would get the idea of how the CQF course is being designed.

 It’s clear that CQF is designed not only by emphasizing on what needs to include in the program, but also by what needs to include before and after the program.

 Not everyone who wants to do CQF would be acquainted with the subject materials of the course.
 Thus, before you take the course, you can take three subjects as primers.

 You would be able to study basic Mathematics, Python, and Finance and would be able to refresh your knowledge.
 For advanced students who don’t need CQF, Primers can skip them as these are optional.